Hops and harvest at Scotney Castle

 The Scotney Castle estate consists of 780 acres of woodland, parkland and pasture.
 Little Scotney farm is situated on the eastern side of the estate and concentrates on the rearing of sheep, a herd of Sussex cattle and the cultivation of hops.

 See for yourself

 During September we run a guided walks program where one of our estate guides will take you to visit the farm and allow you an opportunity to see inside the Oast, stripping shed and walk amongst the growing hops in the gardens.
 We will even finish it off with a taster of ale brewed from hops at Little Scotney Farm.
-Each tour takes 2 hours and does including walking to the farm and back, the Oast does include going up and down stairs.
-Tours run from 29 August until 24 September, 11:30am and 2pm and costs £3 each.
+Each tour takes approximately 1.5 hours and does including walking to the farm and back.
+The Oast does include going up and down stairs.
+Tours run from 1 to 30 September 2018, 11:30am and 2pm and costs £3 each.

 What are hops?